 Manufacturing depends on accurate stock data.
 If raw material, component, WIP, or finished goods records are wrong, production can stop and orders can be delayed.

-• Raw material tracking: Monitors material availability before production starts.
+- Raw material tracking: Monitors material availability before production starts.

-• WIP visibility: Tracks items as they move through production stages.
+- WIP visibility: Tracks items as they move through production stages.

-• Finished goods control: Connects completed output with sales, fulfillment, and warehouse operations.
+- Finished goods control: Connects completed output with sales, fulfillment, and warehouse operations.

-• Batch and lot tracking: Supports traceability for quality checks, recalls, regulated goods, and perishable products.
+- Batch and lot tracking: Supports traceability for quality checks, recalls, regulated goods, and perishable products.

 For multi-stage production, custom parts, or regulated products, better inventory visibility helps reduce shortages, excess stock, rework, and fulfillment delays.

-3. Quality Control and Process Consistency
+3. Quality Control Workflows and Traceability

-• Inspection checkpoints: Add quality checks during material receipt, production stages, or final inspection.
+- Inspection checkpoints: Add quality checks during material receipt, production stages, or final inspection.

 When quality data is connected with production records, teams can identify recurring problems faster and improve process consistency.